Steven Hyden: Celebration Rock

-From January 2016 - December 2018, Hyden hosted the Celebration Rock podcast.
+From January 2016 to December 2018, Hyden hosted the Celebration Rock podcast.
 A new episode debuted weekly on Monday afternoon and usually ran about 50–60 minutes in length.
-Hyden and his guests covered topics ranging from "Best Rock Albums of the '10's (so far)" to hour-long interviews with artists (Rick Nielsen of Cheap Trick, Deftones) and hosting other critics to discuss their famous works.
+Hyden and his guests covered topics ranging from "Best Rock Albums of the '10's (so far)" to hour-long interviews with artists (such as The National's Matt Berninger, Deftones and David Crosby) and hosting other critics to discuss their famous works.
 The podcast mostly emphasized the current rock scene, but also dove into the past with episodes and interviews about The Replacements, Cheap Trick, and others.
+In 2018, The Philadelphia Inquirer named it one of the best music podcasts.

+Indiecast

+In July 2020, Hyden began co-hosting Indiecast, a podcast about indie music news and trends, with Ian Cohen.
+The podcast was canceled by Uproxx in December 2025.
+It was revived in April 2026, now sponsored by Amazon Music.

 Break Stuff: The Story of Woodstock '99

-From July 9, 2019 to August 27, 2019, Hyden hosted an eight episode podcast about the Woodstock '99 festival on the subscription podcast network Luminary.
+From July 9, 2019 to August 27, 2019, Hyden hosted an eight-episode podcast about the Woodstock '99 festival on the subscription podcast network Luminary.
 He later appeared as an expert on the HBO documentary Woodstock 99: Peace, Love, And Rage.

 Rivals

 From February 6, 2020 to January 27, 2021, Hyden co-hosted Rivals, a podcast about rivalries between band-mates and contemporaries in rock, with Jordan Runtaugh.